United Arab Emirates

 [ about risk levels ]

-The primary risk is missile and drone activity linked to the Iran conflict, as well as defensive air defence activity.
-Debris from intercepted drones has already fallen in Abu Dhabi during the current escalation.
-GNSS interference including possible spoofing and jamming has also been reported across the FIR.
+The primary risk is missile and drone activity linked to the Iran conflict.
+Debris from intercepted drones has already fallen in Abu Dhabi during the current escalation, and GPS spoofing has been reported across the FIR.
+There have been no significant downgrades to recent airspace warnings.

 Major events: